ingo/go-jira-config/README.md

 	# Write out the current values of the config file
 	cat ~/Documents/Projects/go-jira-config/config.yml

 	# parse the JIRA project out of the package.json.
-Perhaps need to do this diferently for JAVA projects.
+Perhaps need to do this differently for JAVA projects.
 	echo "project: $(jq '.bugs.url | sub(".*/";"")' -r package.json)"
 	```